Statement Regarding the Privacy Rights and Confidentiality of Student Records

 What is directory information?

 Institutions may disclose information on a student without violating FERPA through what is known as “directory information.”
-At RISI this includes a student’s name, address, telephone number, date and place of birth, major field of study, dates of attendance, degrees and awards received, full or half-time status and recent previous school attended.
+At DIRI this includes a student’s name, address, telephone number, date and place of birth, major field of study, dates of attendance, degrees and awards received, full or half-time status and recent previous school attended.
 Each institution is required to annually notify students in attendance of what constitutes directory information.
 This notice must also provide procedures for students to restrict the institution from releasing his/her directory information.